JosephSKennedy/SteamGenie/README.md

 The steamapiwrapper project is used for its Python wrapper of the Steam API

 To be added:
-	Additional heuristic
+	..*Additional heuristic
-	Looking through a friend's or friends' wishlists Adding a budget?
+	..*Looking through a friend's or friends' wishlists
+	..*Adding a budget?